barberj/ForGit/README.rst

 forgit mode [path to repository]
     Checkout repository files from index if the only change is the filemode.

-    If the optional path parameter is ommited git status check is performed from current working directory.
+    If the optional path parameter is omited git status check is performed from current working directory.